Seekatar/dappter-test/README.md

 dotnet run -- 10 # non default insert loop count dotnet run -- 1 true # run Dapper instead of Dommel test
 ```

+## Testing Dapper Select *

+To test using `select *` you can pass in `star` as a parameter and it will make some queries that force errors in classes with or without constructors.

 ## SQL Files